 One of the biggest issues that physicians have with sales reps is that when they are interested in a certain product, they can’t get immediate data from the rep. Relating to the previous entry, most reps learn their data by heart and never bother to go beyond the prepared scripts.

 Physicians will ask questions if they’re genuinely interested, and if the rep can’t answer on the spot, it’s a missed opportunity.
-By the time the research department gets back to physician with the answer they need, they may no longer be interested in what you have to say.
+By the time the research department gets back to physicians with the answer they need, they may no longer be interested in what you have to say.
 Perhaps the worst-case scenario is simply leaving a reprint for the physician to take a look – in most cases, they won’t read it.

 Are you looking for a pharmaceutical marketing company that makes no mistakes?